-In relation to Remuneration the Corporate Governance Committee shall:

-- Within the terms of the agreed Remuneration Policy and in consultation with the Chairperson and or/the CEO, determine specific remuneration packages of the Board and senior management, including bonuses, incentive payments and share options or other share awards. - Ensure the objective of the Remuneration Policy shall be to attract, retain and motivate executive management of the quality required to run the Group successfully without paying more than is necessary, having regard to views of shareholders and other stakeholders.
-The Remuneration Policy should have regard to the risk appetite of the Group and alignment to the Group's long term strategic goals.
+- In relation to Remuneration the Corporate Governance Committee shall: - Within the terms of the agreed Remuneration Policy and in consultation with the Chairperson and or/the CEO, determine specific remuneration packages of the Board and senior management, including bonuses, incentive payments and share options or other share awards. - Ensure the objective of the Remuneration Policy shall be to attract, retain and motivate executive management of the quality required to run the Group successfully without paying more than is necessary, having regard to views of shareholders and other stakeholders.
+The Remuneration Policy should have regard to the risk appetite of the Group and alignment to the Group's long term strategic goals. - Review the on-going appropriateness and relevance of the Remuneration Policy. - Oversee any major changes in employee benefits structures throughout the Group. - Agree the policy for authorising claims for expenses from the directors.